varunc1996/api_benchmarking/docs/Results.md

 ## Modifying output tokens

+I decided to do away with the concept of input tokens for this exercise and just focus on output_tokens to simplify the logic in the Flask API server.
+The benchmarking endpoint I used `/tokenizer` accepts just 1 integer parameter (`output_tokens`) and based on the size of the number, it will sleep for an associated amount of time adn return the `output_token` value back to us.

+For the rest of the testing, I ran the flask server with concurrency of 100: `make run CONCURRENCY=100`

-For this stage of testing, I wanted to see how the number of output tokens would affect the latency/throughput.
+For this stage of testing, I wanted to display how the number of output tokens would affect the latency/throughput.

 <details>
 <summary> 100 Requests, 10 concurrency, 3 output tokens per request: 10.2s </summary>